myscale/MyScaleDB/README.md

 While we have modified ClickHouse's execution and storage engine in many ways to ensure fast and cost-effective SQL vector queries, many of the features ([#37893](https://github.com/ClickHouse/ClickHouse/issues/37893), [#38048](https://github.com/ClickHouse/ClickHouse/pull/38048), [#37859](https://github.com/ClickHouse/ClickHouse/issues/37859), [#56728](https://github.com/ClickHouse/ClickHouse/issues/56728), [#58223](https://github.com/ClickHouse/ClickHouse/pull/58223)) related to general SQL processing have been contributed back to the ClickHouse open source community.

-## Creating a MyScaleDB Instance
+## Quick Start

 ### MyScale Cloud

-The simplest way to use MyScaleDB is to start an instance on MyScale Cloud service.
-We offer a free pod supporting 5M 768D vectors.
+The simplest way to use MyScaleDB is to create an instance on MyScale Cloud service.
+You can start from a free pod supporting 5M 768D vectors.
 Sign up [here](https://myscale.com/) and checkout [MyScaleDB QuickStart](https://myscale.com/docs/en/quickstart/) for more instructions.

 ### Self-Hosted

-#### MyScaleDB Docker Image
+#### Using MyScaleDB Docker Image

 To quickly get a MyScaleDB instance up and running, simply pull and run the latest Docker image:

 ```bash